Kyelin25/sdmx-friendly/information_model/DataProvisioning/SOAPDatasource.md

 ## References

-content: [ContentConstraint](../Constraints/ContentConstraint.md) (ZeroOrMany) - Associates the metadata that constrains the content to be found in a data or metadata source linked to the ConstrainableArtefact.
+**content** ([ContentConstraint](../Constraints/ContentConstraint.md) - 0..*): Associates the metadata that constrains the content to be found in a data or metadata source linked to the ConstrainableArtefact.

-attachment: [AttachmentConstraint](../Constraints/AttachmentConstraint.md) (ZeroOrMany) - Associates the metadata that constrains the valid content of a ConstrainableArtefact to which metadata may be attached.
+**attachment** ([AttachmentConstraint](../Constraints/AttachmentConstraint.md) - 0..*): Associates the metadata that constrains the valid content of a ConstrainableArtefact to which metadata may be attached.